lightningames/nostrkit/README.md

 ## **The WHY:**

 Why are we doing this?
-Because a lot of nostr services are split all over the place and there isn't a good way to do it all in one shot.
+Because a lot of nostr + LN services are split all over the place and there isn't a good way to do it all in one shot.
 What we've outlined here is a starting point.
 There are many other nostr services which will be added in the future not yet listed, so plan accordingly,

 ## **Do's and Don'ts**
 - DO NOT HARD CODE ANYTHING